Tawaf is performed seven times to follow the Sunnah of Prophet Muhammad (PBUH) and symbolize completeness and spiritual purification.

 (Here I am, O Allah, for ‘Umrah)

-After this, he/she should recite the Talbiyah, in line with the Sunnah:
+After this, they should recite the Talbiyah in line with the Sunnah:

 “Labbayka Allaahumma labbayk, labbayka laa shareeka laka labbayk.
 Inna al-hamd wa’l-ni’mata laka wa’l-mulk, laa shareeka lak”

-It is advised that the individual keep reciting the Talbiyah from the moment he/she enters Ihram until he/she gets to the performance of the Tawaaf.
+It is advised that the individual recite the Talbiyah from the moment they enter Ihram until they perform the Tawaaf.

-The pilgrim must then enter Masjid al-Haram, and that too with his/her right foot and recite:
+The pilgrim must then enter Masjid al-Haram, and that too with their right foot and recite:

 “Bismillaah wa’l-salaatu wa’l-salaam ‘ala Rasool-Allaah.
 Allaahumma ighfir li dhunoobi waftah li abwaab rahmatika.
 A’oodhu Billaah il-‘Azeem wa bi wajhih il-kareem wa bi sultaanih il-‘qadeem min al-Shaytaan il-rajeem”

 Men must keep the right shoulder uncovered during the Tawaaf, which is known as Idtibaa.
-This is done by placing the Ridaa beneath the right armpit and taking it up on the left shoulder.
-Moreover, the men must practice ‘raml’ in the first three rounds of Tawaaf, which is essentially walking fast while taking small steps.
-For the rest of the rounds, they can walk on their normal place.
+This is done by placing the Ridaa beneath the right armpit and then bringing it up to the left shoulder.
+Moreover, men must practice ‘rail’ in the first three rounds of Tawaaf, which is essentially walking fast while taking small steps.
+For the rest of the rounds, they can walk at their normal pace.

 Upon finishing the seven rounds of Tawaaf, the pilgrim must then go to the station of Ibrahim (Maqaam e Ibrahim) and recite the following words: